tintrungp/TaskTracker-CLI/README.md

 # Conclusion
 This is a small project.
 There are hopes for it to be extended into it's own window gui project with the use of the [Pysimplegui library](https://docs.pysimplegui.com/en/latest/).
 It's not much, but it's the start of something cool for me.

+A future roadmap might look like the following...
+- [ ] Add Changelog
+- [ ] Add GUI interface
+- [ ] Extend functionality

 [Link to the project](https://roadmap.sh/projects/task-tracker) [Link to the my solution entry](https://roadmap.sh/projects/task-tracker/solutions?u=677dc6bc70129741a81de8d9)